juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

   console.log(addTwo(Number("2"))) // 4
 ```

-Even we could pass that string into a number in an implicit way that it's not telling what it's doing as the Number() function but it's doing the type conversion behind the scenes, like adding the add operator in front of the paramenter.
+Even we could pass that string into a number in an implicit way that it's not telling what it's doing as the Number() function but it's doing the type conversion behind the scenes, like adding the add operator in front of the parameter.

-In that case, the + will do a coercion to our parameter passing it into a number when it's needed and when it's able to do it.
+In that case, the + will do coercion to our parameter passing it into a number when it's needed and when it's able to do it.

 ```javascript
   const str = "4"